Ym4n/Human-identification-capabilities/README.md

 https://medium.com/analytics-vidhya/a-take-on-h-o-g-feature-descriptor-e839ebba1e52

 3) This repo build on raspberry pi 4 + pi camera -FYI the FPS is very slow.
-4) this repo still use raspistill ,raspistill has been replaced by libcamera.
+4) This repo still use raspistill ,raspistill has been replaced by libcamera.
+5) For Text-to-Speech I use gTTS library. https://gtts.readthedocs.io/en/latest/  (need internet connection)

 # Get startted